szymonhernik/lux-cache-web/README.md

 - [ ] style welcome emails and goodbye emails
 - [ ] Configure resend with Lux Cache email
+- [ ] cookies info and how it works

 #### Future improvements